Search

 Data Engineering Vault

-Welcome to the Data Engineering Vault an integral part of my Second Brain.
-It’s a curated network of data engineering knowledge, designed to facilitate exploration and discovery.
-Here, you’ll find over 100+ interconnected terms, each serving as a gateway to deeper insights.
+Welcome to the Data Engineering Vault, an integral part of my larger Second Brain.
+This curated network of data engineering knowledge is designed to facilitate exploration, discovery, and deep learning in the field of data engineering.
+Here, you'll find a rich ecosystem of 1000+ interconnected terms and concepts, each serving as a gateway to deeper insights.
+Functioning like a Digital Garden for data engineering, this network allows you to organically explore and connect ideas.

 Data engineering is a term that has shifted over the years from a Database Admins (DBA), ETL Developer, and Business Intelligence Specialist and merged with Software Engineers to a Data Engineer with the growth of data made his title.